sunfishcode/wasm-reference-manual/WebAssembly.md

 such as out-of-bounds indices, in this section cause the section to be ignored, and don't trigger validation failures.

-> Name data is represented as an explicit section in the [binary format], however in the [text format] it may be represented as an integrated part of the syntax for functions rather than as a discrete section.
+> Name data is represented as an explicit section in WebAssembly, however in [text form] it may be represented as an integrated part of the syntax for functions rather than as a discrete section.

-> The expectation is that, when a binary WebAssembly module is presented in a human-readable format in a browser or other development environment, the names in this section are to be used as the names of functions and locals in the [text format].
+> The expectation is that, when a binary WebAssembly module is presented in a human-readable format in a browser or other development environment, the names in this section are to be used as the names of functions and locals in [text form].

 ### Module Index Spaces